01 of 12

 Over the past few years, cities like Philadelphia, Cincinnati, and Buffalo have started to make their appearance at the top of travel bucket lists throughout a handful of international publications.
 People are starting to realize that these cities are no longer a wasteland and that maybe they never were.
 There’s an abundance of art, theater, cuisine to be experienced in these towns, and usually, the price is much more palatable.

 On once abandoned or run-down streets you’d be hard-pressed to find a single person willing to venture out of their homes in some of the rougher neighborhoods.
 Today, those neighborhoods are growing.
 Homes are being renovated, local shops are opening up and new construction is taking over the weed-strewn lots that were such eyesores.
 With this rebirth, there are a number of opportunities for travelers to take advantage of.
-So, what are you waiting for?
+What are you waiting for?
 Pack your bags and shuffle off to Buffalo.Continue to 2 of 12 below.

 02 of 12